nens/threedi-docs/source/e_2d_results_analysis_tutorial.rst

 Case study
 -------------

 Several houses located next to the Vaethvey road are vulnerable to flooding.
 Recently, the inhabitants living in 21, 23, 25, 27 en 29 have reported heavy inundation after a 40mm rainfall event.
 Vaethvey road 21-29 is our study area.
 Now the municipality wants to reproduce this inundation with a hydrodynamic model, to gain insight in the flood properties such as floodextent, floodvolume, and floodduration.
 The municipality als wants to know where the floodwater originates from.
-All this isight should help to come up with potential measurements.
+All this isight will help to come up with potential measurements.

 Learning objectives